 Mr. Olive clerked for U.S. District Judge Clarence W. Allgood after earning his juris doctor at the Cumberland School of Law.
 His bachelor’s degree is from Samford University.
 He has taught at the University of Alabama-Birmingham, University of Montevallo, and Webster University-Fort Smith.

+Mr. Olive is a Fellow at the GWU Center for Cyber & Homeland Security.
+He also established and currently serves as the moderator of The Washington Homeland Security Roundtable and is a frequent contributor to Security Debrief, a homeland security blog.
 In 2005, The Hill named Mr. Olive one of the top Homeland Security lobbyists in Washington, D.C.
-He established and currently serves as the moderator of The Washington Homeland Security Roundtable and is a frequent contributor to Security Debrief, a homeland security blog.